Billy Davis Jr.: Career

 Davis joined The 5th Dimension, then called The Versatiles, in 1966.
 The group's first big hit was with 1967's "Up, Up and Away", written by Jimmy Webb.
 The song won four 1968 Grammy Awards and was the title track to the 5th Dimension's first hit LP.
 A year later, the group recorded the song "Stoned Soul Picnic".
-A medley of "Aquarius/Let the Sunshine In" (from the musical Hair) reached No. 1 on the US Billboard Hot 100 chart in April to May 1969 and won the Grammy Award for Record of the Year.
-The group's recording of "Wedding Bell Blues" topped the US Hot 100 in November 1969.
-Davis sang the male lead on the group's singles "Worst That Could Happen", "A Change Is Gonna Come/People Got to Be Free", and "I'll Be Lovin' You Forever".

-In 1975, Davis and McCoo left the 5th Dimension and began to perform as a duo.
+A medley of "Aquarius/Let the Sunshine In" (from the musical Hair) reached No. 1 on the US Billboard Hot 100 chart in April to May 1969 and won the Grammy Award for Record of the Year.In 1975, Davis and McCoo left the 5th Dimension and began to perform as a duo.
 Landing a contract with ABC Records, they recorded their 1976 debut album I Hope We Get to Love in Time.
 The first single was the title track, which was a moderate hit.
 The follow-up "You Don't Have to Be a Star (To Be in My Show)" was an even bigger hit, reaching No. 1 on the US Billboard Hot 100 in January 1977.
 Davis and McCoo were awarded a gold single and a gold album as well as a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
-They released one more album on ABC in 1978, produced by Frank Wilson and containing the ballad "My Reason to Be".
-The pair signed with CBS Records the following year and released their last album as a duo until October 2008 when they released The Many Faces of Love, a collection of hit songs from the 1960s and 1970s.
+Davis and McCoo were featured in an episode of the TV variety show Captain and Tennille in the 1970s.
+They also appeared together on "The Love Boat" Season 2 Episode 6 which aired on October 21, 1978.
 The album Marilyn and Billy featured the song "Saving All My Love for You", later turned into a number one hit by Whitney Houston.
-It also contained the disco single "Shine On Silver Moon".
-The pair decided to go solo professionally in the early 1980s.

-In 1982, Davis recorded the gospel album Let Me Have a Dream with Rev. James Cleveland.
-Davis followed that project with a guest appearance on a jazz/pop album by Scott Scheer.
+Davis starred in the musical Blues in the Night at the Old Globe Theatre.
+In his guest appearances on the WB's Jamie Foxx Show in the 1990s, he and McCoo played the affluent parents of Foxx's girlfriend Fancy.

-In 2020, Davis and McCoo released a new album called Blackbird Lennon-McCartney Icons for first time in 30 years.
+In 2020, Davis and McCoo released their first new album in 30 years, Blackbird: Lennon-McCartney Icons.
 Entrepreneur Kathy Ireland released the album through her record label EE1.
-The duo said it was a civil rights movement which became a human rights movement with a goal to encourage people to come together during trying times.
+The duo said it was a civil rights movement which became a human rights movement with a goal to encourage people to come together during trying times, as it was recorded during the COVID-19 pandemic.
 During an interview about the album on June 29, 2021, Questlove called McCoo and Davis "the first couple of Pop and Soul."
-They would later appear in Quest's directorial debut, Summer of Soul.
+They would later appear in Questlove's Academy Award-winning directorial debut, Summer of Soul.